What is Single Session Therapy?

 - Has an eye for the possible obstacles and pain of change without discouraging the client.

 - Helps clients distinguish between what he or she can control and what not, and focus on the former.

 - Is focused on the desired future, not on the past and the roots of the problem.

 Therapeutic relationship in one session?

-The ‘therapeutic relationship’ is an important ingredient of effective therapy.
-In SST, of course, there is no time to gradually build a relationship, but that need not be an obstacle to good cooperation.
+The therapeutic relationship is a crucial component of successful therapy.
+In single-session therapy (SST), there may not be enough time to gradually establish a relationship, but this does not have to be an obstacle to effective cooperation.

 Read more about Single Session Therapy?

 Single Session Therapy: Maximizing the Effect of the First (and Often Only) Therapeutic Encounter